Fellowship programme

 Frequently Asked QuestionsBlue Sky Fellowship

-This 12-month programme supports high-risk, speculative ideas, empowering Fellows to explore multiple potential solutions and iterate rapidly.
-With a 3-month scoping and ideation phase, this pathway is for individuals who need the freedom to fail fast and retry bold concepts with transformative potential.
+Our 12-month Blue Sky programme supports speculative ideas, empowering Fellows to explore multiple potential solutions.
+This pathway is for individuals who need the freedom to fail fast and retry bold concepts with transformative potential.

 Supports exploration of bold, high-risk ideas with transformative potential.